-Now as you’ve removed your old speakers and tweeters,connect your receiver or external amp power output wire to the crossover.
+As you’ve removed your old speakers and tweeters, connect your receiver or external amp power output wire to the crossover.
 Solder the crossover cable’s input to the main power source.
 Make sure the polarities (+ and -) are correctly connected.

 Step #5: High-frequencies to the tweeter – low frequencies to the woofers

-At this stage, all you need to do is connect high frequency wire from the crossover to the tweeter and connect the low frequency wire the woofer.
+All you need to do is connect the high-frequency wire from the crossover to the tweeter and connect the low-frequency wire to the woofer.